Choosing the best WordPress theme for your blog isn’t as easy as it sounds.

 Alternatively, you can buy Genesis Framework as a bundle with a pre-designed child theme.

-There you have it — the top six WordPress themes in terms of features, performance, and cost-effectiveness.
+There you have it — the top seven WordPress themes in terms of features, performance, and cost-effectiveness.

 My advice for you is to take your time and try the free versions, if any, of these themes yourself.